syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 ## Enable data labels

-You can add data labels to improve the readability of the chart.
-This can be achieved using [`SfCartesianChart.dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html) property as shown below.
+You can add data labels to improve the readability of the chart using the [`SfCartesianChart.dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html) property.

 {% highlight dart %}